Vampire/javacord.github.io/_wiki/basic-tutorials/listener-introduction.md

 ## Using the `removeListener(...)` method

-You can remove any listener, using the `removeListener(...)` method:
+You can remove any listener using the `removeListener(...)` method:
 ```java
 MyListener listener = new MyListener();
 api.addListener(listener);